 Marianne Kaurin, Editor at Cappelen Damm and author of Almost Autumn (Scolastic, 2016)

-This is a powerful real-life novel that also includes elements of paranormal reality….
-It revolves around grief, family relationships, outsideness, friendship and trust… Along the way, the supernatural forces gradually create more and more fear both in the protagonist, and in the reader…
+This is a powerful real-life novel that also includes elements of paranormal reality… It revolves around grief, family relationships, outsideness, friendship and trust… Along the way, supernatural forces gradually create more and more fear both in the protagonist, and in the reader…

 This book is brilliant and the language is wonderful.
 It contained lots of feelings, love, betrayal, slander, partying and the effect of foolish choices.
-But first and foremost this is a paranormal story that is perfect when the evenings are dark and the wind howls around the corners.
+But first and foremost this is a paranormal story that is perfect when the evenings are dark and the wind is howling around the corners.

 Do you know someone who tells incredible exciting stories, but you’re a little unsure if they are true?
 Have you heard stories told where everything sounds right, even the parts that sounds too unbelievable to be true?
 This is such a story, told by such a narrator.